JohnWhitamore/model-service-arrow/README.md

 3) `client.py`: creates an (insecure) channel and a stub that abstracts the Protobuf and gRPC mechanics underneath.
 Uses the stub to ping a message to the server and receive a response.
 4) `server_csharp`: server side code. gRPC is capable of generating a lot of this code automatically.
 I found it difficult to make the auto-generated code run cleanly and reliably so I re-wrote it manually.

-This repo is a first principled step towards the infrastructure of function-first, zero-copy model serving.
-It does not yet use Arrow Flight.
+This repo demonstrates first steps towards the infrastructure of function-first, zero-copy model serving.
+It does not use Arrow Flight.
 It does use gRPC and Protobuf.